Top management biographies

 In 2015, she became Head of the M&A Department of Intesa Sanpaolo and, in this role, she completed a number of extraordinary transactions, disposals and acquisitions relating to banks, financial and operating companies in Italy and abroad.
 In 2018, she broadened her responsibility as Head of the Shareholdings Department.
 In 2019, she became Head of the International Subsidiary Banks Division.

-Over the years, she has been a Board Director of a number of companies of the Group engaged in leasing, consumer finance and banking.
+Over the years, she has been a board director of a number of companies of the Group engaged in leasing, consumer finance and banking.

 Stefano Barrese (Roma, 1970).